paperbenni/paperbenni.github.io/content/posts/immich.md

 ---

-Also, side tangent, how is pausing videos still a problem?
-There is **MULTI SECOND LATENCY** when pausing a video.
+Also, side tangent: how is pausing videos still a problem?
+There is **MULTI-SECOND LATENCY** when pausing a video.
 I have reproduced this on a OnePlus Nord 2 and a Pixel 6a, both visibly struggle with pausing a video.
 I want it paused immediately, not a second or two later.
 I want to continue the video where I paused it.
 Why is most work happening with features like tagging and asset locking when video playback is still an open issue?
 Why is there a steadily growing list of thousands of features but nobody is working on making them actually stable?
-Is this becoming a Star Citizen like project?
-Do not get me wrong, I find Star Citizen do be very impressive, but it's not a game I would ever play besides going "huh, that's nice", and likewise, immich is impressive, but I want it to become more than impressive.
+Is this becoming a Star Citizen-like project?
+Do not get me wrong, I find Star Citizen to be very impressive, but it's not a game I would ever play besides going "huh, that's nice", and likewise, immich is impressive, but I want it to become more than impressive.
 I want it to become a part of my day to day life I do not have to think about.
 I want it to be just "my photos", not a cool piece